JakobCoding/responsive-website-projects/README.md

 - Designers wanting to implement their own responsive designs
 - Anyone preparing to learn modern JavaScript frameworks
 - Professionals building their development portfolio

-## 📝 Prerequisites

-Basic familiarity with HTML, CSS, and JavaScript is recommended but not required.

 ---

 *Building modern, responsive websites one project at a time.*